Skip to content

 3. Lack of Exercise & Mental Stimulation

-Dogs are active, social animals that need regular exercise, sniffing time and play to expend energy and stimulate their minds.
-Without sufficient physical activity and enrichment, excess energy often converts into stress-related behaviours like excessive barking, chewing or scratching.
-High-energy breeds or working dogs are especially prone to anxiety when their activity needs are unmet.
+Dogs need daily exercise, play and mental challenges.
+Without them, excess energy often turns into stress behaviours such as barking, chewing or scratching.
+High-energy breeds are especially prone to anxiety if their activity needs aren’t met.

 Common Signs of Anxiety in Dogs